lkiesow/weblog.lkiesow.de/20210102-opencast-9-rpm-upgrade.md

 % dnf install https://pkg.opencast.org/rpms/release/el/8/oc-09/noarch/opencast-repository-9-0-1.el8.noarch.rpm
 ```

-This gives us the flexibility to change things
+This gives us the flexibility to make changes to the repository
 without having to fear that we break the manually crafted repository configuration of all the installations out there.